digicatapult/bridgeAI-MLOps-knowledge-hub/gitops.md

 <br>

 ### Requirements
-1. Should have a GUI and CLI, Flux
+1. Should have a GUI and CLI
 2. Should be well-maintained, either by corporates or the community
 3. Should have up-to-date documentation
 4. Should be able to sync with kubectl